antlr/antlrworks/doc/readme.txt

 * INTRODUCTION *

 Welcome to ANTLRWorks!
-ANTLRWorks is a simple but efficient IDE for ANTLR 3 grammar.
+ANTLRWorks is a simple but efficient IDE for ANTLR 3 grammars.
 ANTLRWorks allows users to edit, visualize, interpret and debug any ANTLR 3 grammar through an easy-to-use graphical user interface.
+This is an early-access (no source) release and so you should not expect ANTLRWorks to work at this point.

 The User's Guide is available at